IBM/software-networking-pot/docs/IBM SevOne Automated Network Observability/data feed.md

-18. If there is an 'Assign' tile, use it for the next step, otherwise go to Common -> Assign, and add the tile to the end of the workflow
+18. If there is an 'Assign' building block, use it for the next step, otherwise go to Common -> Assign, and add the building block to the end of the workflow

 	a.
-Click on the tile to open the right side panel and complete the following fields
+Click on the building block to open the right side panel and complete the following fields

 		i. variable: $result